ttag-org/ttag/docs/webpack.md

 npm i -D ttag-cli
 ```

-For this short example we will create 1 localization file, lets assume we want to add Ukrainian localization to our site.
+For this short example, we will create 1 localization file, let's assume we want to add Ukrainian localization to our site.

 ```bash
 npx ttag init uk i18n/po